 Importantly, some surgeries are often treated as medically necessary - such as for hypospadias - when in fact perceived complications may self-correct as the child matures.
-'Self-correct' does not necessarily mean that the issue will go away; rather
+'Self-correct' does not necessarily mean that the issue will go away; rather it means that in many cases the person finds ways to happily live with the variation - an option that is denied if unnecessary treatment occurs.

-Some people born with variations in sex characteristics disputed that such interventions are medically necessary.364 They argued against medical interventions as a response to anticipated bullying and stigmatisation.
-They rejected the view that parents and clinicians are well-placed to predict what a child will need to attain psychosocial health and wellbeing.365
+Some people born with variations in sex characteristics disputed that such interventions are medically necessary.
+They argued against medical interventions as a response to anticipated bullying and stigmatisation.
+They rejected the view that parents and clinicians are well-placed to predict what a child will need to attain psychosocial health and wellbeing.

-These stakeholders expressed a view that intervention in the absence of personal consent on these grounds perpetuates stigma and discrimination by to provide social pathways that enable intersex people and their families to be accepted, protected, self-determining, empowered, resilient, visible, and represented at all levels of society - to share a deep sense pride and belonging in our bodies and community.368
+These stakeholders expressed a view that intervention in the absence of personal consent on these grounds perpetuates stigma and discrimination by to provide social pathways that enable intersex people and their families to be accepted, protected, self-determining, empowered, resilient, visible, and represented at all levels of society - to share a deep sense pride and belonging in our bodies and community.

-- pathologising variations in sex characteristics - 'normalising' sex characteristics through intervention - erasing diversity of bodies - not encouraging greater community and professional knowledge and understanding of bodily diversity, including variations in sex characteristics.366
+- pathologising variations in sex characteristics - 'normalising' sex characteristics through intervention - erasing diversity of bodies - not encouraging greater community and professional knowledge and understanding of bodily diversity, including variations in sex characteristics.

-Some of these stakeholders argued for 'a social model of intersex', and for community education about bodily diversity, to remedy what they perceive as medical erasure of diversity in sex characteristics.367 They described the social model of intersex as seeking
+Some of these stakeholders argued for 'a social model of intersex', and for community education about bodily diversity, to remedy what they perceive as medical erasure of diversity in sex characteristics.
+They described the social model of intersex as seeking